mohanrohit/books-api/docs/step1.md

 As you build your application, your database structure will change &mdash; that's just a given.
 You'll add more tables; you'll add or remove columns from tables; you'll define relationships between tables &mdash; it's a dynamic, evolving system.
 You need a tool to manage that evolution; doing it manually will become cumbersome, fast.

-Besides, in the application, you'll be using JavaScript objects for the data, but in the database, the data will be organized in rows and columns, *very* unlike an object.
+Besides, in the application you'll be using JavaScript objects for the data, but in the database, the data will be organized in rows and columns, *very* unlike an object.
 You'll need to manage the difference in representation of the data that the application sees versus that which the database sees.
 Let's see an example &mdash; this will also be a little glimpse of the future.

 Say in your application, a `Book` object has a list of `Author`s indicating which authors wrote that book.
 The `Author` object, similarly, has a list of *`Book`s* that author wrote.
 The application might model it like this: